 Key Differences

 MyFitnessPal optimizes for speed of logging.
 Cronometer optimizes for accuracy of data. ooddle optimizes for sustained change without making food the entire conversation.
-Each one is the right answer for a different person.
+Each one is the right answer for a different person, and a smart user might use different tools at different stages of life rather than insisting on one for every season.

 Who Should Choose What